pjpronk/unplanned-indecision/README.md

 # PDM Group 36 | Undecided Indecision

-Welcome to the Planning and Decision making repo of Group 36.
+Welcome to the Planning and Decision Making repo of Group 36.
 Here you will find the solution for the final project.
 Happy reading!

 ## Running the examples